Welcome to the first Family Practice & Community Psychiatry Nurse Practitioner Fellowship in New York State!

 - Capable of seeing 18-20 patients per day in a clinical setting.

-- Able to treat a wide range of patients and conduct visits from prenatal to geriatric care.
+- Able to treat a wide range of patients and conduct visits independently.

 - Able to problem-solve with ease and determine appropriate referrals and referral sources.